Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Experimental materials

 \section{Experimental materials}

-In order to assess the explanatory potential of the ID of LLMs' representations, we designed three controlled datasets that probe formal and functional dimensions of linguistic complexity, exemplified in Table \ref{tab:experimental_manipulations}: coordination vs.~subordination, right branching vs.~center embedding, and unambiguous vs.~ambiguous relative clause attachment.
-These contrasts are implemented through classic minimal pairs, allowing us to isolate the contribution of each linguistic manipulation.
+We designed three main datasets instantiating the complexity contrasts shown in Table \ref{tab:experimental_manipulations}.\footnote{Our datasets are available from: \url{https://github.com/franfranz/syntactic_complexity_in_LLMs}} These contrasts are implemented through classic minimal pairs, allowing us to isolate the contribution of each linguistic manipulation.
+We report results for these datasets in the main text, and present additional dataset variants and analyses in the appendices.

 \paragraph{\textbf{Coordination} vs.~\textbf{subordination}}